 Nokia's reborn Nokia 8110 is distinctive, easy to use and a lot of fun, although anyone used to a smartphone will find its limitations extremely frustrating.
-However, if you prefer a phone that's just a phone, it's a great handset.

 - Eye-catching design